A Brief History

 Links to More History

 Read stories about the California National Historic Trail, and learn about important places along its stretch and the people who traveled it.
 Browse the wayside exhibits that are installed along the way to tell some of those stories.
 If you want to know even more, find books to read in our bibliography and dig into research related to the trail.

 Modern-day Auto Tour Routes follow or closely parallel the historic road(s) with state map images and driving directions that provide opportunities for discovering the remnants and significant resources of the trail.
-Examples of the fascinating stories and incidents from emigrants, entrepreneurs, missionaries, and fortune seekers can be found all along the trail.
+Fascinating stories and documented incidents about emigrants, entrepreneurs, missionaries, and fortune seekers provide insight into life along the trail.